Domestic Violence Hotline

 Legal Aid of Western Ohio

-- Provides legal services to domestic violence victims who meet financial and other criteria.
+- Provides free civil legal services to domestic violence victims on issues including obtaining a protection order, housing, public benefits, and education.

 - www.legalaidline.org Be Sure to Use a Safe Computer!